kanwarpannu/cheat-sheets/Git-cheat-sheet.md

 1. To cherry pick a commit from one branch to another first checkout the branch you want to be: `git cherry-pick -x <commit-hash-code>` (here -x auto-populates from where commit was taken)

 ## Git Tags
-1. Tags are created to mark a historic point or mark release in git history, we can create one by going to said branch: `git tag -a <tag-name> -m "tag-message"`
+1. Tags are created to mark a historic point or mark release in git history.
+We can create by going to the said branch: `git tag -a <tag-name> -m "tag-message"`
 2. To see all tags using power of wild char *: `git tag -l "v1.*"`
 3. Push tag to origin: `git push origin <tag-name>`
 4. Delete tags: `git tag -d <tag-name>` or `git push origin -d <tag-name>`